adryd325/ethical-web-design-practices/README.md

 A list of practices that are irritating to the end-user and less irritating alternatives.

 ## Goals of this project
 My primary goal for this project is to find a middle ground between the wants of website owners, advertizers and end users.
 At the moment the list is very rough, but I plan to keep adding things that irritate me and others.
+Many things on this list might be opinionated.
+If you disagree with something said, please make an issue and explain why you disagree.

+Contributions to the list via PRs and issues are encouraged!!

 ### Cookies messages
 Place a cookies message at the very top of the page.